in collaboration with

 Advocating for Your Black Child

-Advocating for Your Black Child (A4YBC) is a free, 8-week psycho-education series for Black parents and caregivers of Black children & teens (9-19 years of age) living with mental health and/or learning differences.
+Advocating for Your Black Child (A4YBC) is a free, 8-week psycho-education series for Black parents and caregivers of Black children & teens (elementary-high school) living with mental health and/or learning differences.
 Advocating for Your Black Child (A4YBC) is offered in a virtual group setting so that you can safely and confidently connect with other Black Parents.

 Each A4YBC cohort provides critical information & strategies created specifically with the Black family in mind.
 The A4YBC curriculum provides a wealth of practical resources throughout the series.
 It was designed specifically to support the Black family in navigating school, political and social systems for your child.